Troop 1396

 Associations With Adults

-Boys learn a great deal by watching how adults conduct themselves.
+Scouts learn a great deal by watching how adults conduct themselves.
 Scout leaders can be positive role models for all Scouts (and their peer Scout leaders can too).

 Personal Growth